divakar932/Online-movie-ticket-booking/README.md

 # online movie ticket booking
- We can book any kmovie tickets at any place using this wev site.
+ We can book any movie tickets at any place using this web site.
 It is developed using  React,nodejs, Mysql, html, css